 Spark Plugs and Ignition Coil

 Remove a spark plug and check for corrosion, fouling, or moisture.
 A blackened, wet, or damaged plug can indicate fuel or ignition issues.
-Use an inline spark tester to confirm a strong spark.
+Use an inline spark tester to confirm a strong spark, and inspect ignition points on older models for proper gap and cleanliness.

 Electrical System Beyond the Battery